anoopj/anoopj.github.io/_posts/2016-08-04-large-codebases.md

 * It is not realistic to read and understand a large part of the codebase.
-Often times, you may want to focus on the most important parts of the code that gives you the best RoI of your time.
+Often times, you may want to focus on the most important parts of the code that gives you the best ROI of your time.

 * Figure out the important abstractions and try to create a mental model of them.